 We also envision multiple product opportunities for the CDN technology platform.
 Because STING receptors are known to be critical for immune surveillance and control of cancer progression, we believe that STING receptors represent an attractive target for novel drug candidates.
-We are developing CDN product candidates as impactful therapies that are intended to prime and enhance the innate and adaptive immune responses.
+We are developing CDN product candidates as impactful therapies that are intended to prime and enhance the innate and adaptive immune responses, and we have entered into a worldwide collaboration with Novartis for CDN product candidates in oncology.
 Based on their mechanism of action, our CDN product candidates may also have synergistic or additive benefits when combined with other cancer therapies.